hfarooqui/knowledge_base/docs/aws_storage.md

   - If the host dies, you lose you lose your instance
   - Root device is created from template stored in S3
   - Provisioning is slow
+  - Cannot be detached and reattached to other instances
   - With instance termination, by default, root volume will be deleted.
 There is no wy to tell AWS to keep root volume device

 # Elastic File System (EFS)